 What is the number one reason why you should consider working from home instead of working from where you work?

 The number one reason, I find, is commute time.
-It’s very healthy and good for your happiness and life to skip commute time altogether.
+Simply put: your life would be much better if you skipped commute time altogether.

 For a few years, I had a lot of commute time myself traveling for one hour to work and one hour back.
 I loved work but I hated commute time.

-Commute time is really a huge productivity killer and drains your energy.
+Commute time is a huge productivity killer and drains your energy.
 Even if you use the time productively by listening to audiobooks or reading — it’s still a waste of your time.
+Think: opportunity costs.

 When I became self-employed, my productivity skyrocketed.
 At the same time, everything became easier and less stressful.
 When I analyzed my days to find out about the reason for this, it struck me: No commute time.